 Krispy Kreme has old roots.
-Originally opened in 1937 Krispy Kreme didn’t focus on retail operations but rather supply.
-Their doughnuts were mainly sold in convenience stores, however customers were could buy doughnuts directly during baking hours.
+Originally opened in 1937 Krispy Kreme didn’t focus on direct retail operations but rather supply.
+Their doughnuts were mainly sold in convenience stores, however customers could buy doughnuts directly from the bakery during business hours.
 The company began to expand their retail operations in the 1950s.
 They enjoyed regional success throughout the Southeast by the 1960s.
 In the 1970s the chain was purchased by a food processing company, and then later purchased back by a group of franchisees.

 The company continued to grow but only in the Southeastern United States.
 The next major jump for Krispy Kreme came during the 1990s.
 The chain began to break the bounds of the South East and headed North and West.
 The stores were all located within the U.S. including many in Texas during the late 90’s.
 In 2001 Krispy Kreme opened its first international store in Ontario, Canada.
 International operations bloomed and expanded to 23 countries on six continents.

 During the 1990s expansion Krispy Kreme spotted Houston as a possible area of growth.
 A growth plan was established and a suitable franchisee found.
 The initial plan was to open nine locations with the first opening in 1998, and to have the rest follow.
 Once the first nine locations opened the next stores would be approved, and new franchisees would be sought.
 The first nine locations were franchised by Lone Star Doughnuts Ltd. A local company that was created solely for the purpose of franchising locations from Krispy Kreme.
 The first Krispy Kreme location opened to much fanfare as the doughnuts were relatively well known.